ronsims2/trusty/README.md

 `crusty -o 2`

-Open a blank note in an editor.
+Open a new blank note in an editor.

 `crusty -o`

+### Remove Notes

+Soft delete (trash) an unprotected note by note ID.

+`crusty --trash 2`

+Permanently delete an unprotected note by ID.

+`crusty --delete 2`

+Hard delete a protected note a note by ID.☢️☢️☢️

+`crusty --force-delete 2`

+Hard delete all notes in the trash.

+`crusty --clean`

+Untrash a note by note ID.

+`crusty --restore 2`